tdilauro/Simplified-wiki/Authentication.md

 make a Checkout call for a patron by including the patron's barcode in the "PatronId" tag.

-QUESTION: Who set this up with 3M, and what was the process?
+UNANSWERED QUESTION: Who set this up with 3M, and what was the process?

+UNANSWERED QUESTION: Do we have to register a patron with 3M before we can make API calls that affect their account?
+If so, what's the process?

 EXPERIMENT: Can we look up current circulation information for any patron?